LanaKhalifa/deep-learning-flood-modeling/README.md

-create how to install section in GitHub readme. here is my full readme for now
 # 🌊 Deep Learning Flood Modeling

 This repository implements a full pipeline for emulating hydrodynamic flood simulations using deep learning, followed by an iterative closure model for domain-wide prediction.
 The pipeline is organized into four main stages, each represented by a top-level directory: